s7anley/cabot_alert_bulkgate/README.md

-Cabot Skeleton Alert Plugin
+Cabot Bulkgate Alert Plugin
 =====

-This is the skeleton alert plugin for Cabot.
-This is a sufficient launch pad for almost all Cabot alert plugins.
-See [writing plugins](http://cabotapp.com/dev/writing-plugins.html) for a guide on how to use it.
-Don't hesitate to open an issue on the official cabot github in order to ask *intelligent* questions.
+This is an alert plugin for the cabot service monitoring tool.
+It allows you to alert users by SMS.

+## Installation

+Install using pip

+    pip install --no-cache-dir git+https://github.com/s7anley/cabot_alert_bulkgate.git

+Edit `conf/production.env` in your Cabot clone to include the plugin:

+    CABOT_PLUGINS_ENABLED=cabot_alert_bulkgate...,<other plugins>

+## Configuration

+The plugin requires the following environment variables to be set:

+    BULKGATE_APP_ID=
+    BULKGATE_APP_TOKEN=